hendrixjoseph/hendrixjoseph.github.io/_posts/2019-08-12-rebrand-part-ii-changing-my-domain-name.md

 Until then, the 301 Permanent Redirect should take care of them.

-> There was more #1 - All talk about how this is a GitHub Page, and I didn't update the link on [the GitHub repo](https://github.com/hendrixjoseph/hendrixjoseph.github.io)!
+> There was more
+> #1 - All talk about how this is a GitHub Page, and I didn't update the link on [the GitHub repo](https://github.com/hendrixjoseph/hendrixjoseph.github.io)!
+> #2 - Had to update all the back links on my other blog [Puppy Snuggles](https://www.puppy-snuggles.com/)
+> #3 - There is a [YouTube video of mine](https://www.youtube.com/watch?v=ctOFqIPb9R0) that I linked from.
+Here's the [post with the YouTube](https://www.joehxblog.com/how-to-solder-sweat-copper-pipe/).